SenthilNayagan/senthilnayagan.github.io/_posts/algorithms-and-data-structures/2022-08-26-algorithms-and-data-structures-intro.markdown

 #### Constant time complexity

 If an algorithm's time complexity is *constant*, its execution time remains the same regardless of the *input size* and the *number of times it is executed*.
+The constant time is denoted by `O(1)` in Big-O notation.
+If we can create an algorithm that solves the problem in `O(1)`, we are likely at our top performance.
+Note that `O(1)` has the least complexity.

 ### Space complexity (Memory)